unicornrainbow/dotfiles/README.md

 These are my dotfiles. `install.sh` links them.
-They're designed to be in ~/Code/dotfiles for now.